qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 (e.g. :ref:`categorized <categorized_renderer>`, :ref:`graduated <graduated_renderer>`
 or :ref:`rule-based <rule_based_rendering>` for vector layers,
 or :ref:`classification <point_cloud_classification>` for point clouds),
+class entries are listed below the layer in the :guilabel:`Layers` panel.

+To change the label of a class entry, select it and press :kbd:`F2`.
+Enter the new label and press :kbd:`Enter` to apply it to the layer's renderer.

-right-clicking a class entry in the :guilabel:`Layers` panels makes it possible to edit the visibility of the classes (and their features) and avoid (un)checking them one by one:
+Right-clicking a class entry makes it possible to edit the visibility of the classes (and their features) and avoid (un)checking them one by one:

 * |toggleAllLayers| :guilabel:`Toggle Items`
 * |showAllLayers| :guilabel:`Show All Items`